While you work on your next move, TRIKAFTA® works on the underlying cause.

 Illustrations are artistic representations.

-STAY ON
+ON TRIKAFTA

-Important Safety Information and Indication
+Important Safety Information, including Important Warning, and Indication

 Información Importante de Seguridad e Indicación